CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 | `data:` | http://linked.data.gov.au/def/datatype/ | AGLDWG Datatypes |

 The Loc-I core feature model implements the mandatory and option properties as follows:
-- each geospatial feature is encoded as a `geo:Feature`
+1. each geospatial feature is encoded as a `geo:Feature`
-- the persistent identifier appears as
+2. the persistent identifier appears as
   - the value of `dcterms:identifier`
   - the key in a **persistent URI** which must follow the [Loc-I URI convention](./URI-conventions.md)
-- the name is provided as the value of `rdfs:label`
+3. the name is provided as the value of `rdfs:label`
-- the feature-type or classification is encoded as
+4. the feature-type or classification is encoded as
   - `rdf:type` if the classifier is an `rdfs:Class` or `owl:Class`, which must be a sub-class of `geo:Feature`
   - `dcterms:type` if the classifier is something else, such as a `skos:Concept`
-- the geometry is provided as the value of `geo:hasGeometry`
+5. the geometry is provided as the value of `geo:hasGeometry`
-- the area is recorded as the value of `geox:hasArea` or `geox:hasAreaM2`
+6. the area is recorded as the value of `geox:hasArea` or `geox:hasAreaM2`
-- spatial relations are recorded using `geo:sfWithin`, `geo:sfContains`, `geo:sfOverlaps`
+7. spatial relations are recorded using `geo:sfWithin`, `geo:sfContains`, `geo:sfOverlaps`
-- membership of a registered dataset is recorded using `loci:isMemberOf`
+8. membership of a registered dataset is recorded using `loci:isMemberOf`

 ![Essential Loc-I feature](./images/Loci-Feature.png)

-_Core model for Loc-I features - required elements in **bold**, application-specific properties in grey_
+_Core model for Loc-I features.
+Required elements in **bold**.
+Application-specific classes and properties in grey_

-Design of a application-schema is the responsibility of the data provider.
-It is recommended to use the Loc-I core rules as the basis, and add additional classes and properties as required to support the application.
+RDF datasets may be serialized in many ways.
+The [Terse RDF Triple Language (Turtle)](https://www.w3.org/TR/turtle/) is a lightweight format that is easily editable and quite readable.
+[JSON-LD](https://www.w3.org/TR/json-ld11/) is a JSON-based format that might be more usable in many web contexts.

+## Validation

+An RDF dataset may be tested for conformance to the Loc-I requirements in many ways.
+The [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) provides a standard, executable method.
+[SHACL playground](https://shacl.org/playground/) is a convenient tool for basic testing. [pySHACL](https://github.com/RDFLib/pySHACL) is a

+This [Shapes graph designed for for Loc-I](https://github.com/CSIRO-enviro-informatics/loci-ont/blob/shacl-feature-issue8/loci.shapes.ttl) can be used to test data for basic conformance to Loc-I requirements.

 ## Examples showing only core properties
 ```